Pretius/Pretius-APEX-Enhanced-Lov-Item/README.md

     * (when checked) **Number Of Tags** - number of tags (values) to be presented before wrapping others tags in summary tag
   * **Minimal Input Length**
     * (when checked) **Minimal Input Length** - minimal number of characters to be provided by end-user before performing autocomplete search
-  * **Rapid Selection** - when checked then user is able to select value from list and write next phrase to search for
+  * **Rapid Selection** - when checked then user is able to select value from list and write next phrase to search for.
+When unchecked in singular selection mode it automatically close autocomplete.

 * **Popup Settings**
   * **Report Columns Configuration**